SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-If a certain alarm occurs, the specified operation will be send to the device.
+If a certain alarm occurs, the specified operation is sent back to the device that raised the alarm.

+{{< c8y-admon-info >}}
+Any alternative target device specified in the operation is ignored.
+{{< /c8y-admon-info >}}

 **Parameters**